 Another important member of TCP’s team is Dr. Louis Fisher, who serves as our Scholar-in-Residence.
 We are privileged to house a comprehensive library of Dr. Fisher’s research and policy analysis on our website.
 Rounding out our professional family is TCP Supreme Court Fellow, Stephen Vladeck.
 Professor Vladeck serves in many capacities, including the crucial role of briefing members of Congress on issues of importance to our organization.

 The Constitution Project is very grateful to the many private foundations and public charities that have made our vital work possible.
 We also appreciate the contributions we receive from hundreds of citizens around the nation who believe deeply in our mission.
 In addition, we enjoy the generous pro bono assistance of law firms in Washington and around the nation.
+Our policy analyses and recommendations are not influenced or determined by donations we receive.

 Now well into its second decade, TCP has forged a national reputation for its truly bipartisan approach to grappling with key constitutional issues confronting Americans in the 21st century.